brianinnes/homeLab/docs/okd_install.md

 After installation your cluster web console should be accessible at the URL displayed when the openshift-install command completes.
 The URL is  of the form ```https://console-openshift-console.apps.<cluster name>.<base domain>```.

-You can use the kubeadmin command, with the password displayed when the openshif-install command completed.
+You can use the kubeadmin command, with the password displayed when the openshift-install command completed.
 This is the temporary cluster admin account.
 You should add an identity provider and create your own admin account.
 Instructions to complete this task are provided below.

 ### Command lined